-The Pension Fund is a defined benefit scheme, which provides main benefits related to final salary for members.
+The Pension Fund is a defined benefit scheme, which provided benefits related to final salary prior to 1st April 2014, and now has become a career averaged earnings from 1st April 2014 onwards.
 Each member's main benefits are specified in terms of a formula based on salary and service and are unaffected by the investment return achieved on the assets.
 There are some discretionary benefits, which can be agreed by the Council but these additional benefits will be considered in the light of the overall level of funding in the scheme.
 Full scheme benefit details are set out in the LGPS regulations.

 Ealing Council and the other contributing authorities are responsible for meeting the balance of costs necessary to finance the benefits payable from the Scheme.
 This impacts on the Council's revenue budget (and therefore the Council Tax payer).
 Employers' contribution rates are determined every three years based on the advice of the Scheme's actuary and are subject to inter-valuation monitoring.
-The last actuarial review was on 31 March 2010 and the next review, based on the position of the Fund as at 31 March 2013, will be reported in autumn 2013.
+The last actuarial review was on 31 March 2013.